How Zoning Shapes The Future of Housing

 What Exactly Is Zoning?

-Here are a few of the most common zoning categories that you might see from town to town:
+Here are a few of the most common zoning categories you might see from town to town:

 • Commercial (C): For offices, shops, and restaurants.